josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </code-example>

-TypeScript understands ambient types so you don't import them.
+TypeScript understands ambient types so you do not import them.
 The Angular compiler does not understand a type that you neglect to export or import.

-In this case, the compiler doesn't understand how to inject something with the `Window` token.
+In this case, the compiler does not understand how to inject something with the `Window` token.

 Do not refer to ambient types in metadata expressions.